IONOS-WordPress/wordpress-blueprints-light-prototype/README.md

 # Infrastructure for provisioning a WordPress instance from a separate PHP Process

-The goal of this prototype is finding a cheap way to provision
+The goal of this prototype is finding a cheap way to provision a WordPress instance.

+The provisioning data will be provided in JSON.

+The JSON maps to jobs/tasks (see ionos-blueprints-light/inc/blueprints/jobs/set_option.php as an example job).

+Provided Job JSON is valided against job specific JSON Schema (ionos-blueprints-light/inc/blueprints/jobs/set_option.schema.json) to verify the integrity of the job description.

+All code is self contained and has only WordPress as dependency.

 ## Current state